Have questions? We're here.

 Day 1: Arrive in Ushuaia

-Day 2: Embarkation in Ushuaia
+Day 2: Ushuaia | Embark

 Day 3-4: Drake Passage

-Nearing the South Shetland Islands and the tip of the Antarctic Peninsula on the afternoon of day four, the excitement is palpable with everyone converging on one of the observation decks watching for our first iceberg.
-The ocean takes on a whole new perspective once we are below the Antarctic Convergence and are surrounded by the surreal presence of floating ice sculptures.
-The memory of your first big iceberg sighting is likely to remain with you for a lifetime.
-Time and weather permitting, we may attempt our first landing in Antarctica by late afternoon.
+Nearing the South Shetland Islands and the tip of the Antarctic Peninsula on the afternoon of day four, the excitement is palpable, with everyone converging on one of the observation decks, watching for your first iceberg.
+The ocean takes on a new perspective once you are below the Antarctic Convergence and surrounded by the surreal presence of floating ice sculptures.
+The memory of your first big iceberg sighting will likely remain with you forever.
+Time and weather permitting, you may attempt your first landing in Antarctica by late afternoon.

-Day 5-10: Antarctic Peninsula, Crossing the Antarctic Circle
+Day 5-10: Antarctic Peninsula | Crossing the Antarctic Circle

 It's almost impossible to describe the feeling of arriving in Antarctica.
 Spotting your first iceberg and taking a deep breath of some of the most fresh, crisp air on earth is an experience that will stay with you forever.